-- 2.1 In reports to the 1st September 2011 and 13th June 2013 Housing and Community Services Committees members approved officers to progress a consortium project to provide Careline services across Derbyshire. - 2.2 This report seeks approval to commit further resources in progressing the feasibility and development of the project.
+- 2.1 In a report to the 1st September 2011 Housing and Community Services Committee, as part of a wider report on Supported Housing, members approved officers to progress a consortium project to provide Careline services across Derbyshire. - 2.2 This report updates the Committee on progress and advises of the latest timescales and the basic form of the delivery model proposed.